Building a Better Canada

 Let’s Talk Science is creating innovative teaching and learning solutions that address the barriers to youth STEM engagement in classrooms, schools and communities to ensure that every one of the roughly 6 million children and youth in Canada can reach their full potential in a world of accelerating change.

-Ladies Learning Code (Canada)
+Canada Learning Code (Canada)

 Canada Learning Code is a national charitable initiative advancing digital literacy for all Canadians.
 The mission is to design, deliver and partner on technology education programs that ensure Canadians are prepared to thrive in a digital world.
 Coding education is crucial for Canada's future.
 Science, technology, engineering and math (STEM), especially when integrated with other disciplines, are the skills of the future.
-With Boeing's support Ladies Learning code is able to move the needle on the amount of ICT workers that will be available for good jobs in Canada.
+With Boeing's support Canada Learning code is able to move the needle on the amount of ICT workers that will be available for good jobs in Canada.

 FIRST Robotics Canada (Canada)

 FIRST Robotics Canada's mission is to inspire young people to pursue further studies and careers in the field of science, technology and engineering.
 Boeing's Platinum National Sponsorship of the organization affords us the opportunity to be fully involved in all aspects of the programming being offered.
 FIRST Robotics Canada currently has approximately 7000 students involved in their programs, with 270 teams in three programs attending 14 competitions in four provinces across Canada – and the growth continues.
 Along with our support of the program itself, any remaining funds will be used to create more teams and allow for more students to participate, particularly focusing on economically disadvantaged and indigenous youth.

 Boeing's support assists the national Canadian charity in delivering programs to help Veterans and their families transition from the military life to a productive and meaningful civilian life.